Bundle Sticks Farm is a working farm & education site.

 We are increasing biodiversity on the landscape through the inclusion of native plant communities and farming practices like crop-livestock integration and agroforestry.

-Our small native plant nursery sells plants in May and October.
+Our small native plant nursery sells plants in May.

 FARM.
 CRAFT.
 CONNECT.